 Setting the Tone:

 Your interview process says a lot about your organization.
 The interview process is a preview of what it’s like to work in the company.
-If the process is inefficient, unorganized and takes a long time.. you’re going to lose top candidates.
-If a recruiter is low energy, sticks to basics, isn’t engaged, doesn’t sound enthusiast – these are all clear signs to a candidate that your company is not a first-choice employer.
+If the process is inefficient, unorganized, and takes a long time.. you’re going to lose top candidates.
+If a recruiter has low energy, sticks to basics, isn’t engaged, and doesn’t sound enthusiastic – these are all clear signs to a candidate that your company is not a first-choice employer.
 If your candidate screening process is cold or lacks luster, why would candidates prioritize your company?

-Your recruiting team is on the front lines for the war on talent and have the opportunity to make or break a candidate’s interview experience.
+Your recruiting team is on the front lines of the war on talent and has the opportunity to make or break a candidate’s interview experience.

 - If your recruiters cannot tell a story that resonates with the individual on the phone – you lose.

-What are you doing to ensure your Recruiters resemble A-Players, and that their candidate interactions are optimized to win the war for talent?
-Do they have the tools they need to quickly build rapport with candidates, asking the right questions and accelerate the phone interview experience?
+Are your Recruiters A-Players and equipped to win the war for talent?
+Do they have the tools they need to build rapport, ask the right questions, pitch the company, explain the opportunity, and accelerate the interview experience?